ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 In the combined tree structure, based on {{Merkle2}}, each label-version pair stored by a Transparency Log corresponds to a search key in a prefix tree.
-This prefix tree maps the label-version pair's search key to a commitment to the label's contents at that version.
+This prefix tree maps the label-version pair's search key to a commitment to the label's value at that version.
 To allow users to track changes to the prefix tree, a log tree contains a record of each version of the prefix tree along with the timestamp of when it was published.
 With some caveats, this combined structure supports both efficient consistency proofs and can be efficiently